COAMFTE Notice of Actions

-The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) meets biannually to review programs in marriage and family therapy at a masters, doctoral and post-doctoral degree level for compliance with the current COAMFTE Accreditation Standards and votes to take one of the actions described below:
+The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) reviews programs in marriage and family therapy at a masters, doctoral and post-doctoral degree level for compliance with the current COAMFTE Accreditation Standards and votes to take one of the actions described below:

 A program with deficiencies may be awarded accreditation with stipulations provided they can be corrected within a specified period of time.
-If the COAMFTE accreditation decision is to Award Accreditation with Stipulations, then COAMFTE will specify the "stipulations" that must be addressed in an interim report, due at a time determined by COAMFTE, or by an interim site visit to be conducted at a time determined by COAMFTE within the Timeline for Corrective Actions in the Corrective Actions Policy (COAMFTE Accreditation Manual: Policies and Procedures, p.
+If the COAMFTE accreditation decision is to Award Accreditation with Stipulations, then COAMFTE will specify the "stipulations" that must be addressed in an interim report, or by an interim site visit to be conducted at a time determined by COAMFTE within the Timeline for Corrective Actions in the Corrective Actions Policy (COAMFTE Accreditation Manual: Policies and Procedures, p.
 24-25.)
 According to the Timeline for Corrective Action, programs must clear all stipulations within two (2) years of receiving them.